c---/ArduinoUSBLinker/README.md

 To use:

- * Load this sketch on to your Arduino or other ATmega.
+ * Load this sketch on to your Arduino or similar with at least 512 bytes RAM.

  * Hook up the serial port/USB from the Arduino to your computer.